Overview of VR Controllers: The Way of Interacting With the Virtual Worlds

-Although the newest Playstation 5 VR controllers are rumored to be released in 2022 or later, we already have a wealth of information thanks to the official Sony PlayStation blog.
+Although the newest Playstation 2 VR (PSVR 2) controllers are rumored to be released in 2022 or later, we already have a wealth of information thanks to the official Sony PlayStation blog.

 Among the prominent features are immersive haptic feedback, finger touch detection similar to Valve’s touchless experience, and an adaptive trigger button that adds palpable tension similar to that in DualSense controllers.

-Judging by the company's demos, the depth of finger tracking in the PS5 VR new controller might actually surpass that of Valve Index knuckles as tests showed that prototypes can track when fingers move apart -- something that Valve Index knuckles can’t accurately detect.
+Judging by the company's demos the PSVR 2 is a substantial improvement from the first generation move controllers introduced in 2016 together with the release of Playstation 4.
+The finger tracking depth in the PS5 VR new controller might actually surpass that of Valve Index knuckles as tests showed that prototypes can track when fingers move apart -- something that Valve Index knuckles can’t accurately detect.